Silkwoman: Silkwomen supplying the royal wardrobe

+Emmot Norton and Matilde Dentorte were London silkwomen supplying the wardrobe of Joan of Navarre, queen consort of Henry IV of England with silk thread, cord, gilt silk ribbons or bands, and latten rings and fixings, in 1420, when she was a prisoner at Leeds Castle.
+Four other women sold cloth for her gowns.

 Anne Claver (died 1489) was a silkwoman to Edward IV.
 She supplied silk thread for sewing or embroidery, ribbons, a mantle of blue silk lace, and wove silk thread into laces and tassels to be applied to bookbindings.
 She made a silk fringe in yellow, green, red, white, and blue.
 She may have supplied five counterpoints for covering beds, with imagery, scripture, and verdure, and four "costerings" or wallhangings chequered in red and blue with roses, suns, and crowns.
 She made tufts of silk to decorate the coronation gloves of Richard III, and buttons for his and Anne Neville's robes.

 Cecily Walcot worked on furnishings and decorations for the coronation of Henry VII in October 1485.
 Walcot provided fringes of gold and silk thread for the royal canopy.
 Kateryn Champyon alias Claver made ribbons for the king's girdles, and Kateryn Walshe supplied fringes and ribbon, some in the green and white Tudor colours.
 Agnes Dey or Sey and Alice Claver provided red ribbons.